 What are SharePoint alerts?

 SharePoint alerts are email notifications that are sent by SharePoint when something changes in a library or list.
-By library I obviously mean a document library and by list – I mean any type of list in SharePoint.
-For example, Issues Log, Task List, Announcements, Contact List, some custom list you created and Calendar (yes, calendar is a list in SharePoint) can all have alerts setup and you can be notified of any changes made to them.
+By library I mean a document library and by list – I mean any type of list in SharePoint.
+For example, Issues Log, Task List, Announcements, Contact List, some custom list you created and Calendar (yes, the calendar is a list in SharePoint) can all have alerts setup, and you can be notified of any changes made to them.